-- AREA Property Partners in obtaining land use approvals for a one million square foot mixed-use project on a full city block in Hollywood, California, which will include 400,000 square feet of office space, a 125-room hotel, 400 condominium units and approximately 40,000 square feet of restaurant and retail.
-The project also involves the preservation and rehabilitation of a 100,000 square foot office complex designated as a historic monument.
+AREA Property Partners in obtaining land use approvals for a 1-million-square-foot mixed-use project on a full city block in Hollywood, California, which will include 400,000 square feet of office space, a 125-room hotel, 400 condominium units, and approximately 40,000 square feet of restaurant and retail.
+The project also involves the preservation and rehabilitation of a 100,000-square-foot office complex designated as a historic monument.

-Mr. Menzer served on the Los Angeles City Planning Commission from 2000 to 2004 and was the President of the Commission 2002 – 2003.
-During that time, he served on the Mayor’s Development Advisory Group and the Mayor’s Industrial Land Task Force.
+Mr. Menzer served on the Los Angeles City Planning Commission from 2000 to 2004 and was the President of the Commission in 2002 and 2003.
+During that time, he served on the Mayor's Development Advisory Group and the Mayor's Industrial Land Task Force.

 In 2014, Mr. Menzer was named by the Daily Journal as one of California's Top 50 Development Lawyers.
 In 2012, Mr. Menzer was recognized by the Daily Journal in its inaugural list of Top 25 Land Use Leaders.
 Mr. Menzer was selected as among the top 5% of Southern California real estate attorneys in a research process conducted by Law & Politics magazine.

-He is a member of the ULI Los Angeles District Council Executive Committee and its Land Use Leadership Committee.
-He serves on the board of A Community of Friends and the California Advisory Board of the Trust for Public Land.
-He also serves on committees for the Central City Association.
-He was member of the CEQA Improvement Advisory Group convened by the Secretary of the California Resources Agency.
+He is a member of the ULI Los Angeles District Council Executive Committee.
+He serves on the board of A Community of Friends.
+He was a member of the CEQA Improvement Advisory Group convened by the Secretary of the California Resources Agency.